East Coast Wanderlust!

 Niagara Falls

 What is there to do along the Colonial Parkway?
-As you drive along the Parkway there are pull-ins along the roadside with informative signs to read the historical context.
+Driving along the Parkway, you will see pull-ins along the roadside with informative signs to read the historical context.
 Stop at any point and admire the three historically significant areas where America was first founded.
 The First stop along the Parkway is Historic Jamestown, where Englishmen settled in 1607 and began the “New World”, finding America!

 Click here to view our Road Trip Itineraries that explore The Colonial Parkway…